 Problem Set #4 – Solution

+Use the grids in the bundle <local path>/Data/Gridded/Grid-Problem-Trajectories.mcvz or real-time data grids.

-Create a display of 2D trajectories colored by Relative Humidity overlaid on precipitable water.
-Use the bundle <local path>/Data/Gridded/Grid-Problem-Trajectories.mcvz or real-time data to load the grids.
-Only use the first 10 time steps included with the data for this problem.
+Use the first 10 time steps of the data, to create a display of 2D trajectories colored by Relative Humidity overlaid on precipitable water.

 Use the rectangle Trajectory Initial Area over the United States with an Initial Area Skip Factor of 2 to limit the number of trajectories drawn.

+Shorten the number of time steps for the trajectories to two.

+Set the trajectory thickness to 2.

+Add a color scale for the relative humidity field to the Main Display.

+Add a Color-Shaded Plan View of Precipitable water @ Entire atmosphere

+Shade the colors

-Shorten the trajectories to only be two time steps in length, and set them at a thickness of 2.
-Add a color scale to the Main Display to the display for relative humidity.
-Add a Color-Shaded Plan View of Precipitable water @ Entire atmosphere, shade the colors, change the colorbar to System > Gray Scale and set the transparency of the layer to 20%.
+Change the colorbar to System > Gray Scale and set the transparency of the layer to 20%.

-If you are using real-time data, skip to step 2.
+For real-time data, skip to step 2.
 Otherwise, load the data bundle Grid-Problem-Trajectories.mcvz.
 In the Open Bundle dialog box select the Replace session option and click OK.
 Skip to step 3

-If you are using real-time data, follow the instructions below.
+Real-time data instructions.
+If the data was loaded via a bundle, skip to step 3 .

 Return to the Data Sources tab, and load the most recent GFS 80km CONUS data (NCEP Model Data > Global Forecast System (GFS) > GFS-CONUS 80km > files > Latest NCEP GFS CONUS 80km)) in the Field Selector.